-(a) Board investigators may make written or oral requests for information or documents.

-(b) Board investigators or, as provided in 1-32(b)[(c)], a panel established pursuant to 1-31, may interview the [c]Complainant, Victim, the subject officer, and/or witnesses.

-(c) Board investigators may make field visits for purposes such as examining the site of alleged misconduct and interviewing witnesses.

-(d) Upon a majority vote of the members of the Full Board, subpoenas ad testificandum and duces tecum may be issued and served.
-Such [Board] subpoenas are enforceable pursuant to relevant provisions of Article 23 of the New York Civil Practice Law and Rules.
+- (a) Board investigators may make written or oral requests for information or documents. - (b) Board investigators or, as provided in §1-32[(c)](b), a panel established pursuant to §1-31, may interview the [c]Complainant, Alleged Victim, the subject officer, and/or witnesses. - (c) Board investigators may make field visits for purposes such as examining the site of alleged misconduct and interviewing witnesses. - (d) Upon a majority vote of the members of the Full Board, subpoenas ad testificandum and duces tecum may be issued and served.
+[Board] Such subpoenas are enforceable pursuant to relevant provisions of Article 23 of the New York Civil Practice Law and Rules.

-(e) [The Board may obtain records and other materials from the Police Department which are necessary for the investigation of complaints submitted to the Board, except such records and materials that cannot be disclosed by law.
-In the event that requests for records or other evidence are not complied with, investigators may request that the Board issue a subpoena duces tecum or a subpoena ad testificandum] Pursuant to Chapter 18-A §440(d)(1) of the New York City Charter, it is the duty of the Police Department to provide such assistance as the Board may reasonably request, to cooperate fully with investigations by the Board and to provide the Board upon request all records and other materials which are necessary for the investigation of complaints.
+- (e) The Board may obtain records and other materials from the Police Department which are necessary for the investigation of complaints submitted to the Board, except such records and materials that cannot be disclosed by law.
+In the event that requests for records or other evidence are not complied with, investigators may request that the Board issue a subpoena duces tecum or a subpoena ad testificandum. - § 7.

-§ 7.
 Section 1-24 of Subchapter C of Chapter 1 of Title 38-A of the Rules of the City of New York is amended to read as follows: